GeminiZA/iot-device-manager/README.md

 I have not implemented the embedded integration as I do not currently have access to device that is sufficient for this.
 Instead I implemented a test application to mock many devices at once, see [mock-iot-device](https://github.com/GeminiZA/mock-iot-device)

 I used Next.js for the frontend demonstration of the data with real-time updates as create-next-app has been deprecated.
 It has not been deployed anywhere yet.
 It can for now be run locally.
 See [iot-device-manager](https://github.com/GeminiZA/iot-device-manager)

+I used json for the encoding of the MQTT messages to simplify implementation, I would have preferred to use bEncode or define my own encoding schema that would be more space efficient